 All lessons are available as rich web pages as well as downloadable, printer-friendly PDFs.
 We take this extra step with the understanding that while Digital Paxton is digital humanities project, it exists in analog conditions.
 Whether by choice or necessity, many educators rely upon printouts, and we don’t want to create barriers to bringing the Paxton crisis into classrooms.

-If you would like to share your own lessons, please don't hesitate to contact Will Fenton.
+If you would like to share your own lessons, connect with the editor using the Contact page.